 In addition, the LWDB has an Individual Training Account (ITA) Training Provider Agreement that is executed with all providers approved by the LWDB and interested in doing business with Fulton County Workforce Development Division.
 The agreement is conducted twice per year.
 (A sample copy of the agreement is available upon request).
-As part of the regional collaboration efforts, a Regional ITA Committee is reviewing ITA Provider Agreements for possible issuance of a single document which would be used by the regional partners.
+As part of the regional collaboration efforts, a Regional ITA Committee has reviewed ITA Provider Agreements and has issued a single document which would be used by the regional partners.